Sanatana Goswami asks questions to Lord Chaitanya

 3) To the third question “How can I be blessed?”- the Lord said-

-When a person accepts the Lord as his own and turns to Him for protection, he shall be relieved from the suffering of the material world, no longer trouble him.
+When a person accepts the Lord as his own and turns to Him for protection, the suffering of the material world, no longer trouble him.

 Does Karma work for devotees?

 However, Aprarabdha (अप्रारब्ध कर्म Future Karma) and Sanchita Karma (संचित कर्म Pending Karma of previous lifetimes) shall burn to ashes.

 The spiritual land of Ayodhya and Goloka Vrindavana are domains that shall deliver blessedness to the pure devotee.